SaekoHaato/Key-Log-To-Discord/README.md

 Import the link of the Discord Webhook
 Import the name you want the webhook to have
 Press the activate button and press Caps Lock to start key logging when u want to type

+Creating Quick Send:

+Go Into Settings.Ini
+Under [quick send], add the message you want to send and set it equal to a key (ig: help me = d)